 Arthritis Elbow Specialist

 Are you experiencing mild to severe elbow pain that typically worsens with activity?
 If so, you may have elbow arthritis.
-Arthritis of the shoulder is typically found in middle-aged adults and the older population due to the natural aging process.
+Arthritis of the elbow is typically found in middle-aged adults and the older population due to the natural aging process.
 The elbow specialist Dr. James Mazzara provides diagnosis and both surgical and nonsurgical treatment options for patients in Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities who have developed elbow arthritis.
 Contact Dr. Mazzara’s team today!

 What is arthritis of the elbow?